phNam2/Summer2016/README.md

         <p><img alt="Image" title="icon" src="https://github.com/phNam2/Summer2016/blob/master/experiment1(picture)/product6/sample3.png" width="480px" height="270px"/></p>
         And then, after I got the raw picture, I will use the file <a href="https://github.com/phNam2/Summer2016/blob/master/Converting_Image/src/experiment/Pencil_Sketch.java">Pencil_Sketch.java</a> to loop through it.
 Bascally, the code will compare the current pixel to it previous one.
 If the pixel have the same color, the current picture will become white.
 However, if they are different, the picture will become black.
 And here is the result:
         <p><img alt="Image" title="icon" src="https://github.com/phNam2/Summer2016/blob/master/image/pic/5.PNG" width="480px" height="270px"/></p>
-        You can change the range of the color in the <strong>Image_Reduced</strong> file to get a new raw file.
+        You can change the range of the color in the <strong>Image_Reduced</strong> file to get a new raw picture.
 The one I have in my file range is 50.
-But we also have another sample will be:
+But we also have another sample :
         <p><img alt="Image" title="icon" src="https://github.com/phNam2/Summer2016/blob/master/experiment1(picture)/product3/sample1.png" width="480px" height="270px"/></p>
     </li>